Pope Saint Gregory VII was also known as Ildebrando di Soana or Hildebrand of Soana.

 Pope Saint Gregory VII Birth

-He was born in 1015 AD in Soana now in modern-day called Sovana, Italy with the name of Hildebrand of Soana
+He was born in 1015 AD in Soana now in modern-day called Sovana, Italy with the name Hildebrand of Soana

 Pope Saint Gregory VII Death